-Monsanto And The Weed Scientists: Not A Love Story
+Monsanto Attacks Scientists After Studies Show Trouble For Weedkiller Dicamba

 To make matters worse, Monsanto started selling its new dicamba-tolerant soybeans in 2016, before the new low-volatility formulations of dicamba were even approved for sale.
 It tempted farmers to use older versions of dicamba on these crops, illegally, and some farmers couldn't resist that temptation.
 In Arkansas, there were widespread reports that dicamba was damaging neighboring fields that didn't have the benefit of Monsanto's new genes.
 In one case, a dispute between farmers led to a fatal shooting.

 That fall, at a meeting of weed scientists, Hager confronted Monsanto's representatives.
 According to Hager, he told the company that "you knowingly released these varieties in an area of the U.S. where you knew that glyphosate resistance [in weeds] was rampant.
-When you did that ... you knew what was going to happen!"
+When you did that ... you knew what was going to happen."

 "I got a blank stare," Hager recalls.